informalsystems/quint/doc/quint.md

 **WARNING**: *This is a preliminary manual in the style of [Working Backwards].
 Some commands are not implemented yet.*

-`quintc` is a command line interface to the Quint transpiler.
+`quint` is a command line interface to the Quint transpiler.
 It is the primary access point for testing and integration with other tools.

-The main commands of `quintc` are as follows:
+The main commands of `quint` are as follows:

  - `repl` starts the REPL (Read-Eval-Print loop) for Quint
  - `parse` parses a Quint specification and resolves names